AT&T, CWA in tentative contract for about 9,000 workers

-NEW YORK, March 5 (Reuters) - AT&T Inc is in a tentative labor contract with the Communications Workers of America covering roughly 9,000 workers in five states, according to the company and the union.
+NEW YORK (Reuters) - AT&T Inc is in a tentative labor contract with the Communications Workers of America covering roughly 9,000 workers in five states, according to the company and the union.

 The contract is one of several the company is negotiating with union workers around the country.
 Other contracts currently being negotiated cover about 40,000 workers in AT&T’s wireline phone business.
 AT&T has about 256,000 employees in total.